-Baby boy's brave fight for life
+Baby boy's brave fight for life despite heart defect and genetic disorder

 "The bottom line is he had a chance and I took that chance.
 I didn't do that lightly."

-Twenty weeks into her pregnancy Shortland, 25, and her partner Elijah Pattison,30, were told their unborn baby had Tetralogy of Fallot.
+Twenty weeks into her pregnancy, Shortland, 25, and her partner Elijah Pattison, 30, were told their unborn baby had Tetralogy of Fallot.
 This is a complex heart condition which causes oxygen-poor blood flow out of the heart to the rest of the body.

 Scans revealed the baby had a hole in his heart, malformed valves, a narrowing aorta and a small left ventricle, where the left side of the heart wasn't big enough to pump blood to the body.

-To add to their woes when Kahu was 9-weeks-old further tests revealed he had Charge syndrome - a rare and complicated genetic disorder.
+To add to their woes, when Kahu was 9 weeks old, further tests revealed he had Charge syndrome - a rare and complicated genetic disorder.

 "Our world was turned upside down.
 With Charge syndrome one of the main symptoms is blindness and deafness.
-To find out your son is blind and deaf, has a tracheotomy and could be mute . . .
+To find out your son is blind and deaf, has a tracheotomy and could be mute. . .
 I broke down.

 "What kind of person would bring a child into the world that couldn't see, hear or play?."